b3llyfish/fate-of-byzantium/README.md

 * Turkmen (default)
 * Persian Emperor

+### Suleiman ibn Qutalmish
+Whether to try and use the historical Rum founder as the Seljuk invader.
+Suleiman must be AI, an adventurer and not at war.
+An additional health check can also be done.

+* Use Healthy Suleiman (default)
+* Use Suleiman
+* Do not use Suleiman

 ### Chance of Frankokratia
 This is a base game rule, however the default has been overridden to 'Fourth Crusade' to prevent a very early Latin Empire